device_calendar_plus 0.4.0 copy "device_calendar_plus: ^0.4.0" to clipboard

 • Reminders / alarms — read/write on both platforms

-• Platform-specific extras — event URL, organizer, and other platform-native fields exposed where supported
+• Platform-specific extras — organizer and other platform-native fields exposed where supported (event URL is now supported)

 🤝 Contributing #